 City folks don't know what they are missing.
 Find a clearing and look up on a cloudless night to see the myriad stars of the Milky Way, and countless constellations.
 Star gazing doesn't have to involve a telescope.
 Just look up.
 Simply beautiful.

 Check the Fishing Season Overview from PA Fish & Boat Commission, including their gallery of maps, to see where the best natural trout streams are, where there is stocking taking place, and where you can fish for the many species of cool and warmwater fish of your dreams.
 Our Class A trout streams are among the most ruggedly beautiful you'll find in the region, plus there are nearly a dozen additional stocked trout streams spread throughout the county.
 And don't overlook Tionesta Lake, which is stocked with many great eatin' species!
 PA Fish and Boat has the lowdown on our waterways.
+Fish-For-Free Days this year are Sunday, May 26th and Thursday, July 4 2019.
+This means you do not need a license to fish.
 Remember that you must get landowners' permission access creeks running through private property.
 You can also view and print this handy map of fishing spots in Forest County.